AtiqueAfridi/License-Plate-Recognition-System/README.md

 Thank you for exploring the **License Plate Recognition System**!
 For issues or questions, feel free to drop a mail 📩

----

-This README provides clarity and invites contributions while showcasing the application's key features and structure.